Keywords

 Similar Articles

-- Daniel Bakota, dr, Sport for the Disabled in the Province of Częstochowskie in the Years 1975–1998 , Sport and Tourism Central European Journal: Vol. 17 No. 1 (2018)
+- Agnieszka Połaniecka, Julian Jaroszewski, Mass sport in the Gdańsk lands in the years 1945–1989 , Sport and Tourism Central European Journal: Vol. 3 No. 1 (2020)

 - Daniel Bakota, dr, Chess in the Częstochowa Voivodeship in the years 1975–1998 , Sport and Tourism Central European Journal: Vol. 15 No. 2 (2016)